hneemann/Digital/README.md

 Prior to the development of Digital, I used [Logisim](http://www.cburch.com/logisim/), developed by Carl Burch.
 If you are familiar with Logisim you will recognize the wire color scheme.

-Logisim is an excellent and proven tool for teaching purposes, that has been actively developed until 2011.
+Logisim is a excellent and proven tool for teaching purposes, that has been actively developed until 2011.
 In 2013 Carl Burch has started the development of a new simulator called [Toves](http://www.toves.org/).
 In his [blog](http://www.toves.org/blog/) he explained why he decided to develop a new simulator instead of improving Logisim.
 In short: There are weaknesses in Logisims architecture which are too difficult to overcome.